Kingdom of Kush: Language and writing

 The Meroitic language was spoken in Meroë and Sudan during the Meroitic period (attested from 300 BC).
-It became extinct about 400 AD.
-It is uncertain to which language family the Meroitic language is related.
+It became extinct around 400 AD.
+It is uncertain to which language family the Meroitic language belongs.
 Kirsty Rowan suggests that Meroitic, like the Egyptian language, belongs to the Afro-Asiatic family.
 She bases this on its sound inventory and phonotactics, which she argues are similar to those of the Afro-Asiatic languages and dissimilar from those of the Nilo-Saharan languages.

 Claude Rilly proposes that Meroitic, like the Nobiin language, belongs to the Eastern Sudanic branch of the Nilo-Saharan family, based in part on its syntax, morphology, and known vocabulary.

 In the Napatan Period Egyptian hieroglyphs were used: at this time writing seems to have been restricted to the court and temples.
 From the second century BC, there was a separate Meroitic writing system.
 The language was written in two forms of the Meroitic alphabet: Meroitic Cursive, which was written with a stylus and was used for general record-keeping; and Meroitic Hieroglyphic, which was carved in stone or used for royal or religious documents.
 It is not well understood due to the scarcity of bilingual texts.
 The earliest inscription in Meroitic writing dates from between 180 and 170 BC.
 These hieroglyphics were found engraved on the temple of Queen Shanakdakhete.
 Meroitic Cursive is written horizontally, and reads from right to left.
 This was an alphabetic script with 23 signs used in a hieroglyphic form (mainly on monumental art) and in a cursive form.
 The latter was widely used; so far some 1,278 texts using this version are known (Leclant 2000).
 The script was deciphered by Griffith, but the language behind it is still a problem, with only a few words understood by modern scholars.
 It is not as yet possible to connect the Meroitic language with other known languages.
 For a time, it was also possibly used to write the Old Nubian language of the successor Nubian kingdoms.